Maintenance Window Best Practices to Prevent False Alerts

 If your maintenance is scheduled from 11:00 PM to 1:00 AM, set the window from 10:50 PM to 1:15 AM.
 DNS propagation, cache invalidation, and CDN purges can cause brief downtime outside your exact maintenance period.

-2. Automate via API
+2. Automate via Webhook

-# Create a maintenance window before deployment
+# Open a maintenance window before deployment (duration_hours 1-24, defaults to 4)

-curl -X POST https://api.miterl.com/v1/maintenance-windows \
+curl -X POST https://miterl.com/api/v1/webhooks/maintenance/YOUR_TOKEN/start \

 -H "Content-Type: application/json" \